 A. Jefferson High School provides transportation for school activities and generally students are expected to ride to and from all extracurricular activities in the bus provided for participants.
-If students need to deviate from the scheduled transportation their parents are required to sign a Travel Release Form the day before the event.
-Travel release with the coaches before leaving with parents.
-In rare circumstances (approved by the Principal) participating students will be allowed to drive to or from an activity or to ride with other students, with a travel release form completed prior to the event .
-Students requesting a travel release form will be given permission to ride home with someone other than their parents only by permission of the sponsor and the Principal or AD with a travel release form completed the parents must check with the sponsor prior to taking over responsibility for the student.
-Students must ride to the activity site with the team unless a Travel Release Form has been approved by the sponsor.
+If students need to deviate from the scheduled transportation their parents are required to sign a Travel Release Form the day Defore the event.
+Participating students will not be allowed to drive to or from an activity or to ride with other students.
+Parents may pick up their own child at an activity if they provide the coach with a signed note.
+Students requesting a travel release form will be given permission to ride home with someone other than their parents only by permission of the sponsor and the Principal or AD.
+When a student has a Travel Release Form completed the parents must check with the sponsor prior">Travel Release Form completed the parents must check with the sponsor prior to taking over responsibility for the student.
+Students must ride to the activity site with the team unless a Travel Release Form has been approved by the sponsor as well as the Principal or AD.

-B. Students will be expected to dress appropriately.
+- B. Students will be expected to dress appropriately.
 Standards for dress other than normal school dress code requirements will be given by the sponsor.
 Consideration is to be given to the fact that students will be representing Jefferson High School and should reflect appropriate pride in self and school.
-Proper clothing is required for current and predicted weather conditions.

-C. Behavior standards on buses will be consistent with those required in regular school transportation.
-If a student does not behave in an appropriate manner, student's parents may be notified and students may be left with the police department on an out-of-town trip.

-D. Selected students may be required to clean out the mess from a bus when it returns from a trip.
+Proper clothing is required for current and predicted weather conditions. - C. Behavior standards on buses will be consistent with those required in regular school transportation.
+If a student does not behave in an appropriate manner, student's parents may be notified and students may be left with the police department on an out-of-town trip. - D. Selected students may be required to clean out the mess from a bus when it returns from a trip.
 Selection will be done by the sponsor.